Heuchera villosa

 Heuchera villosa, the hairy alumroot, is a small evergreen perennial native to the Eastern United States.
 It is found only on rock outcrops, growing on cliffs and boulders.
+Considered locally endangered in the state of Ohio.

-Heuchera villosa is sometimes grown ornamentally, with some cultivars giving having a reddish leaf coloration.
+Heuchera villosa is sometimes grown ornamentally, with some cultivars having a reddish leaf coloration.

 There are two described varieties, which are sometimes considered distinct species.
 They are: